 Penzance, Cornwall – where to stay

-I have to give a little plug for our lovely Airbnb which sleeps three (plus a four-legged friend!) and is on a quiet private road in the centre of Penzance.
-The Georgian Flat is the lower ground floor apartment of a lovely Georgian house.
-Have a look here for more information and how to book.
+Our lovely three bedroom Airbnb sleeps five (plus a four-legged friend!) and is on a quiet private road in the centre of Penzance.
+The Georgian Flat is the lower ground floor apartment of a lovely Georgian house and is less than ten minute walk from the train/bus station.

 arriving by train